ljtill/azure-deployment-stacks-action/README.md

 when explicitly requested by an authorized user.
 This setup is particularly useful for maintenance tasks or cleanup operations where automated deletion could pose risks.

+For `validate` mode, it is recommended to use it with pull_request triggers.
+This ensures that the Azure Deployment Stack is validated whenever a pull request is created or updated.
+By integrating validation into the pull request workflow, you can catch any potential issues or misconfigurations before they are merged into the main branch.
+This setup is ideal for ensuring the quality and integrity of infrastructure changes, as it allows for early detection of errors and provides an opportunity to review and address any issues in a collaborative manner.
+This approach helps maintain a stable and reliable infrastructure by preventing problematic changes from being integrated into the production environment.

 ## Getting Started